-The design of each courtyard in the Mao's Compound not only reflects the essence of traditional Chinese architecture but also takes into full account practical functional zoning and circulation.
+The design of each courtyard in this residence not only reflects the essence of traditional Chinese architecture but also takes into full account practical functional zoning and circulation.
 The following is a detailed analysis of the functional divisions and the organization of both human and logistical flow within a typical courtyard, using this compound as an example.

-a) Masters' Living Area: Located in the rear courtyard, the owner's primary living space comprises the main hall room and side rooms.
+- a) Masters' Living Area: Located in the rear courtyard, the owner's primary living space comprises the main hall room and side rooms.
 The rear courtyard is typically divided into two sections by a floral-pendant gate.
 The upper section, at the center, houses the elders, while the lower section contains the left and right side rooms live the younger generations.
-This layout embodies the traditional Chinese hierarchy and respect for elders.

-b) Servants' Living Area: Positioned on the outer sides of the compound, this area consists of simple, modest buildings dedicated to the living and working spaces of the servants.
+This layout embodies the traditional Chinese hierarchy and respect for elders. - b) Servants' Living Area: Positioned on the outer sides of the compound, this area consists of simple, modest buildings dedicated to the living and working spaces of the servants.
 The design physically separates the servants' quarters from the owners' living area, in accordance with feudal social norms.

-c) Reception Area: Located in the central courtyard, the reception area serves as the space for the owners' interactions with the outside world.
+- c) Reception Area: Located in the central courtyard, the reception area serves as the space for the owners' interactions with the outside world.
 The design of this space is elegant, with a structured and standardized layout, intended for receiving guests and conducting important social activities.
-The left and right wing rooms may also serve as auxiliary spaces during receptions, providing areas for guests to rest or engage in temporary activities.

-d) Functional Area - Martial Scholar Courtyard: Consisting of two relatively independent courtyards, this area is spacious, well-maintained, and serves as a space for martial arts practice and cultural study.
+The left and right wing rooms may also serve as auxiliary spaces during receptions, providing areas for guests to rest or engage in temporary activities. - d) Functional Area Martial Scholar Courtyard: Consisting of two relatively independent courtyards, this area is spacious, well-maintained, and serves as a space for martial arts practice and cultural study.
 It is frequently used by martial artists and retains training equipment, such as stone locks and bows for archery.

-The flow and circulation of both residents and objects within the Mao's Compound have been meticulously designed to ensure efficiency, privacy, and harmony.
+The flow and circulation of both residents and objects within this residence have been meticulously designed to ensure efficiency, privacy, and harmony.

 a) Masters' Flow: The owner and family members primarily move within the living and reception areas.
 The flow design prioritizes both privacy and convenience.
-For example, the owner enters the rear courtyard through the floral-pendant gates, while the younger generations access the lower courtyard through the wing rooms.
+For example, the owner enters the rear courtyard through the

-b) Servants' Flow: Servants predominantly remain within the servants' living area.
-Their movement is intentionally separated from other areas to avoid interfering with the owner's private life, thus maintaining order and respect for hierarchy.

-c) Visitors' Flow: Visitors enter through the main door and proceed directly to the reception area, where they can interact with the owner in the hall.
-The flow of visitors is carefully routed to prevent overlap with residential or household traffic, ensuring a sense of order and tranquility within the compound.

-d) Daily Goods Flow: Daily necessities, such as food and firewood, enter the courtyard through designated entrances.
+- floral-pendant gates, while the younger generations access the lower courtyard through the wing rooms. - b) Servants' Flow: Servants predominantly remain within the servants' living area.
+Their movement is intentionally separated from other areas to avoid interfering with the owner's private life, thus maintaining order and respect for hierarchy. - c) Visitors' Flow: Visitors enter through the main door and proceed directly to the reception area, where they can interact with the owner in the hall.
+The flow of visitors is carefully routed to prevent overlap with residential or household traffic, ensuring a sense of order and tranquility within the compound. - d) Daily Goods Flow: Daily necessities, such as food and firewood, enter the courtyard through designated entrances.
 These materials are then transported along specific logistical pathways to the appropriate areas.
-This system ensures the orderly movement of supplies and prevents chaos within the compound.

-Special Material Flow: Specialized e) materials for the martial arts area, such as weapons and training equipment, are transported via dedicated channels or concealed passages.
+This system ensures the orderly movement of supplies and prevents chaos within the compound. - Flow: Special Material Specialized materials for the martial arts area, such as and training equipment, weapons dedicated transported via channels concealed passages.
 This design ensures both safety and ease of access, safeguarding the integrity of the compound's layout (Figure 4).

 Figure 4.
-Functional Zoning of the Mao's Compound Image Source: Drawn by the Authors
+Functional Zoning of the Residential buildings in the Qing Dynasty Image Source:

+Drawn by the Authors